-Submitted work and UCAS personal statements are likely to form starting points for discussion in your interview.
+If you are shortlisted, your submitted work and UCAS personal statement are likely to form starting points for discussion in your interview.

 Some colleges may require you to read a short passage of historical writing which they will ask you to discuss as part of the interview process.
 The tutors are not so much interested in the level of your knowledge as in your ability to think historically.
 We do not require any previous formal qualification in economics, but we do expect you to demonstrate a real interest in the subject.